deafrica_tools.spatial

 dict

-deafrica_tools.spatial.xr_rasterize(gdf, da, attribute_col=False, crs=None, transform=None, name=None, x_dim='x', y_dim='y', export_tiff=None, verbose=False, **rasterio_kwargs)
+deafrica_tools.spatial.xr_rasterize(gdf, da, attribute_col=None, crs=None, name=None, output_path=None, verbose=True, **rasterio_kwargs)

-Rasterizes a geopandas.GeoDataFrame into an xarray.DataArray.
+Rasterizes a vector geopandas.GeoDataFrame into a raster xarray.DataArray.

 Parameters

-• **rasterio_kwargs – A set of keyword arguments to rasterio.features.rasterize Can include: ‘all_touched’, ‘merge_alg’, ‘dtype’.
+• **rasterio_kwargs – A set of keyword arguments to rasterio.features.rasterize.
+Can include: ‘all_touched’, ‘merge_alg’, ‘dtype’.

 Returns